The Parisian Agency: Exclusive Properties

 The Parisian Agency: Exclusive Properties (L'Agence; lit.
 'The Agency') is a French reality television series.
-It follows the Boulogne-based Kretz family with "ordinary" origins and their independent luxury real estate agency Kretz & Partners.
+It follows the Boulogne-Billancourt-based Kretz family with "ordinary" origins and their independent luxury real estate agency Kretz & Partners.
 It first premiered on 24 September 2020 on TMC (part of TF1) in France and Monaco.
 Internationally, it was released as a Netflix Original on 23 June 2021.